uscrxk06/docucollab.com/content/blog/ways-to-structure-legal-processes-for-maximum-efficiency.md

 ---
 title: Ways to Structure Legal Processes for Maximum Efficiency
-date: 2022-08-25
+date: 2022-08-25T00:00:00Z
 author: DocuCollab
 category:
   - Contract Management Software
 ---
 ![Ways to Structure Legal Processes for Maximum Efficiency](/img/blog/Ways-to-Structure-Legal-Processes-850x429.png)

-Numerous internal and external factors are redefining in-house legal departments.
+Numerous internal and external factors are redefining in-house legal departments today.
 Legal departments are being pushed to deliver more value, more effectively, whether it’s because of mergers and acquisitions, the need to spread personnel across numerous corporate locations and continents, or other factors.
 A vision of the legal department as a commercial function that generates financial value for the company is replacing the idea that in-house legal teams should operate like internal law firms.
 The advent of the legal operations team, a business unit that often falls under the legal function and is dedicated to increasing the overall effectiveness, efficiency, and business value of the legal department, legal operations teams are involved in the business aspects of running the department, from maintaining vendor relationships with outside legal providers to incorporating technologies that can enhance how lawyers conduct their work.
 While such a basis is essential, the organization of legal activities is also crucial to make sure that none of the major opportunities for boosting efficiency are neglected.

 > Click here to read: [Three trends that are shaping the future of contract management technology](https://docucollab.com/three-trends-that-are-shaping-the-future-of-contract-management/)